Simon Bamberger: Bamberger's Interurban Railroad

 Bamberger constructed a railroad, the Salt Lake and Ogden, from Salt Lake City to Ogden in 1908.
 In 1910 it was converted to electric operation.
 Eventually the family name was adopted as the corporate name, and it became the Bamberger Railroad.
 An amusement park and lake were constructed midway between the namesake towns to attract riders and increase business, particularly during the summer months.
 The Bamberger had good freight business even though it directly competed with the Union Pacific Railroad.
 Due to the impact of the Depression coupled with the growing use of automobiles riding on new state highways, most U.S. interurbans abandoned operations prior to the start of World War II.
 The Bamberger, however, survived to the mid-1950s due to a good freight business.
 It had purchased five modern high speed Brill Company Bullet cars in 1938 to improve schedules and hold its passenger business.
 During WW2, it constructed new trackage to an army post where it had extensive business.
 The Bamberger stopped operations in 1955.
+Bamberger Railroad streetcar #127 is preserved at the Southern California Railway Museum.